Frequently Asked Questions

-The most important skills that you will learn while attending schooling occur both behind the wheel and inside the classroom.
+The most critical skills that you will learn while attending schooling occur both behind the wheel and inside the classroom.
 You will learn the basic handling skills for driving a truck, such as backing, left and right turning, and coupling or uncoupling a trailer.
 You will also learn how to operate a manual tractor transmission.
-In addition, you will also learn about the various laws and regulations that you must follow while driving a tractor trailer and the correct safety practices to use.
-This may include learning how to read maps, plan trips, keep accurate log books, and perform safety inspections on your equipment.
-It is important to remember that you need to learn a lot more than just how to handle a truck in order to be a good truck driver and that each part of the training will help you in the future.
+Also, you will also learn about the various laws and regulations that you must follow while driving a tractor-trailer and the correct safety practices to use.
+This may include determining how to read maps, plan trips, keep accurate logbooks, and perform safety inspections on your equipment.
+It is important to remember that you need to learn a lot more than just how to handle a truck to be a good truck driver and that each part of the training will help you in the future.

-Most schools will also have you spend time in a classroom during your training, learning about other important trucking skills such as map reading, trip planning, and keeping accurate log books.
+Most schools will also have you spend time in a classroom during your training, learning about other essential trucking skills such as map reading, trip planning, and keeping accurate log books.
 You will be taught about the Department of Transportation’s safety regulations and operating procedures and will learn how to perform a safety inspection before ever getting on the road.
-At TransTech you will not only learn you what you need to know to drive a truck, but what you need to know to be a safe, successful and professional truck driver.
+At TransTech you will not only gain you what you need to know to drive a truck but what you need to know to be a safe, prosperous and professional truck driver.

 Am I guaranteed a job after the completion of training?

 Be very wary of any school or company that “guarantees” a driving job to you after you complete CDL training.
-Even programs that are company-sponsored or that pre-hire you with a carrier cannot guarantee that you will be employed with them simply because your employment depends on a number of things.
-Factors like passing the state CDL licensing test, passing a Department of Transportation physical and drug screen, and successfully completing the CDL training program are all conditions that must be met before you can start driving for any trucking company, and the company doesn’t know if you will pass these tests until you actually take them
+Even programs that are company-sponsored or that pre-hire you with a carrier cannot guarantee that you will be employed with them merely because your employment depends on some things.
+Factors like passing the state CDL licensing test, completing a Department of Transportation physical and drug screen, and completing the CDL training program are all conditions that must be met before you can start driving for any trucking company, and the company doesn’t know if you will pass these tests until you take them.

 How much can I expect to make during my first year of driving?

-Every trucking company is different, but the average salary for an entry level truck driver with most carriers runs between $33,000 and $37,000 in your first year.
+Every trucking company is different, but the average salary for an entry-level truck driver with most carriers runs between $33,000 and $37,000 in your first year.
 After one year of experience, you can expect your salary to increase to between $40,000 and $50,000.
 The pay scale throughout the industry is pretty similar from company to company.
-Trucking companies pay their drivers per mile driven, so your final earnings depend upon how much time you spend out on the road.
+Trucking companies pay their drivers per mile, so your final earnings depend upon how much time you spend out on the road.
 Also, some companies offer safe driver bonuses, sign-on bonuses, or other pay incentives that can be available to earn you extra cash.
-In the end, you have the ability to earn more or less money based on how much you want to drive and what incentives you choose.
+In the end, you can make more or less money based on how much you want to drive and what incentives you choose.